Skip to main content

 • Project or organization has a clearly articulated and resonant mission.

-• Priority will be given to projects or organizations that demonstrate the impact of a small-scale gift on their work.
+• Demonstrate the impact of a small-scale gift on their work.

 • Applicant confirms that funds will be used only for charitable purposes and not for lobbying or political activities.